enoquetembe/ignite-lab-design-system/README.md

 # ignite-lab-design-system
-A design system built in ignite lab
+A design system built in ignite lab rocket